pramsey/pramsey.github.io/about.md

 Working as an independent consultant gave me time to learn new languages, get deeper into open source development, and think about open source.
 I was invited to join a non-profit open source organization ([OpenGeo](http://boundlessgeo.com/)) and I had a great time there for several years, working with some of the brightest lights in open source geospatial.

 The world changed over the years, and the centre of innovation in geospatial shifted from pure-play open source to software-as-a-service (SaaS) start-ups.
-In 2015, I had an opportunity to work at one of the [hottest SaaS companies around](http://cartodb.com), so I seized it, and I am still working there as an open source software developert.
+In 2015, I had an opportunity to work at one of the [hottest SaaS companies around](http://cartodb.com), so I seized it, and I am still working there as an open source software developer.

 ### Consulting